Achumawi language: Phonology

 Achumawi has 29 consonants.
 The stops and affricate (aside from the marginally contrastive glottal stop) are in three series, plain, aspirated, and laryngealized or glottalized.
-The aspirated series is contrastive only syllable-initially and probably derives historically from the voiceless-released first member of a consonant cluster, as in the neighboring and possibly related Yana language.
+The aspirated series is contrastive only syllable-initially and probably derives historically from the voiceless-released first member of a consonant cluster, as in the neighboring Yana language.
 This is seen morphophonemically in e.g. it "I, me", itʰˑú "my, mine".

 The plain-aspirated distinction is neutralized and realized with voiceless release in syllable-final position and before another consonant; the aspirates are much more fortis than this voiceless release.
 Syllable-initial plain stops are voiceless (without voiceless release) after long vowel or when geminate (long), and voiced elsewhere.
 The laryngealized stops are similar in articulation to the ejective glottalized stops of neighboring languages, but more lenis, that is, not "popped" unless an unusual effort is made at articulating the distinction.

 The language has a 5-vowel system /i e a o u/.
 Two degrees of length are contrastive for both vowels and consonants.
 Long vowels are typically more peripheral and short vowels more centralized, phonetically [ɪ ɛ ʌ ə ʊ].
 The mid vowels /e o/ are probably of secondary origin historically, as in Yana and Atsugewi.
 A short centralized vowel [ə ɨ] appears epenthetically between the consonants of certain prefixes, as in lhúpta "let's go!".
 Vowel length assimilates the next successive laryngeal state, that is, the second mora of a long vowel is devoiced before a plain or aspirated consonant (preaspiration) and word finally before silence, and is laryngealized before a laryngealized consonant.
 In upriver dialects vowels and plain stops are more fully voiced.
 In downriver dialects, utterance-final syllables may be devoiced or whispered, especially under interrogative intonation.
 A light syllable consists of a consonant and vowel (CV), and a heavy syllable either contains a long vowel (CVˑ) or is closed with a second consonant (CVC).

 Unlike the neighboring and related language Atsugewi, Achumawi has contrastive high and low tones.